python-cffi/cffi/doc/source/installation.rst

 Linux and OS/X: UCS2 versus UCS4
 ++++++++++++++++++++++++++++++++

-This is about getting an error like ``Symbol not found:
+This is about getting an ImportError about ``_cffi_backend.so`` with a message like ``Symbol not found: _PyUnicodeUCS2_AsASCIIString``.
-_PyUnicodeUCS2_AsASCIIString``.
 This error occurs in Python 2 as soon as you mix "ucs2" and "ucs4" builds of Python.
+It means that you are now running a Python compiled with "ucs4", but the extension module ``_cffi_backend.so`` was compiled by a different Python: one that was running "ucs2".
+(If the opposite problem occurs, you get an error about ``_PyUnicodeUCS4_AsASCIIString`` instead.)

 If you are using ``pyenv``, then see https://github.com/yyuu/pyenv/issues/257.

-Otherwise, you can download the sources of CFFI (instead of a prebuilt binary) and make sure that you build it with the same version of Python that will use it.
-For example, if you use ``virtualenv ~/venv``, then ``. ~/venv/bin/activate``, then you are sure that running ``python setup.py install`` inside a copy of the sources of CFFI will build CFFI using exactly the version of Python from this virtualenv.
+More generally, the solution that should always work is to download the sources of CFFI (instead of a prebuilt binary) and make sure that you build it with the same version of Python than the one that will use it.
+For example, with virtualenv:

+* ``virtualenv ~/venv``

+* ``cd ~/path/to/sources/of/cffi``

+* ``~/venv/bin/python setup.py install``

+This will compile and install CFFI in this virtualenv, using the Python from this virtualenv.